 This means that you’ve got to use your real name, picture and phone number.
 Studies found that including your phone number, both on your blog and on your email, will increase your response rate.

-Earning quality links without creating fresh content is one of those areas you’ve got to consider critically.
+Earning high quality links without creating fresh content is one of those areas you’ve got to consider critically.
 You may not have tons of time to write engaging content or the budget to hire a proficient writer – many bloggers don’t.

 Yes, I’ve been writing unique content for over a decade and I don’t see that changing anytime soon.
 But, even so, there are times when I’ll experience writer’s block or simply don’t have time to write a 2000-word article, even in 2 hours or less.